sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 ---
 Importing continuous and epoched data
 =======
+{: .no_toc }

-Refer the [quickstart guide](/Tutorials/quickstart.html) to load an EEG data file, and scroll data.
+Refer to the [quickstart guide](/Tutorials/quickstart.html) to load an EEG data file, and scroll data.
 This section of the tutorial deals with importing raw data files in different formats, some of them only available through EEGLAB plugins.

 <details open markdown="block">
   <summary>